Strategic Management

 Assessment

 The first step strategic management process is to determine the current state of business by assessing the internal and external environments of an organization.
-The team typically conducts a Analysis (Strengths, Weaknesses, Opportunities, and Threats to assess the external and internal environments.
+The leadership team typically conducts a SWOT Analysis (Strengths, Weaknesses, Opportunities, and Threats to assess the external and internal environments.
 This systematic analysis of the factors associated with external environment and the internal environment provides the basis for the strategic plan.

 • Analyzing strategic goals includes organization’s vision, mission, values, and strategic objectives.